kolotyluk/loom-lab/docs/lexicon.md

 > which is all about dealing with large models and teams.
 DDD deals with large models by dividing them into different
 > Bounded Contexts and being explicit about their interrelationships.
 > — [Martin Fowler](https://martinfowler.com/bliki/BoundedContext.html)

+- Our Bounded Context is Concurrency
+- Our Ontology is the meaning of Concurrency, and it's relationship to other things
+- Our Taxonomy is a hierarchical view of our Ontology, where for any given Ontology, multiple Taxonomies are possible
+- Our Domain is defined by our Bounded Context, Ontologies, and Taxonomies
+- Our Lexicon is the informal expression of our Domain, where Ontologies and Taxonomies can be too formal for most people

+Developing a good lexicon is an art where the artist maximizes understanding of domain knowledge, while minimizing the cognitive load of the student.

 ## Separation of Concerns